MCLG/Object-detection-ControlNet/README.md

 pip3 install yacs
 ```

 7) For STEERER to work, you need to download the weights _"Ep_617_mae_32.5_mse_80.4"_ or _"JHU_mae_54.5_mse_40.6"_ from the git https://github.com/taohan10200/STEERER/tree/main.
 Our latest model uses the dictionnary of STEERER trained on the NWPU set, which is the former file.
+Rename the file as "nwpu_pre_trained.pth"

-### Additional warnings that may occur:
+### Additional warnings/errors that might occur:
  If upon  initializing the model

  (include graphic here),